Skip to main content

 "We've already seen over 1,000 people on the trail this weekend."

 Undaunted, we moved on.
 When we arrived at Gem Lakes, people were coming and going on the trail.
-By scaling a rocky, narrow Ridgeline, we could reach the opposite side of the lake where few attempted to go.
+We could reach the opposite side of the lake by scaling a rocky, narrow Ridgeline where few attempted to go.
 This would be our weekend home.

 During this trip, I was hit with the stark reality of Wilderness camping that I had forgotten.
 For example, let's talk about training; months of walking, hiking with trekking poles, and strength training are essential to backpacking the Sierras.

-Now let's look at what you take for granted at home; water, food, and a toilet that flushes.
-Fresh drinking water means on your knees at the lake's edge pumping a filter to keep you hydrated.
+Now, let's look at what you take for granted at home: water, food, and a toilet that flushes.
+Fresh drinking water means kneeling at the lake's edge, pumping a filter to keep you hydrated.
 And believe me, this becomes a challenge after hiking in the hot sun with no water left.
 I suggest having your filter handy, not buried at the bottom of your pack.

 And, of course, the restroom.
 Sorry, this requires you to find a private location away from the water, dig a hole (with a stick), do your duty, and cover it well.
 Sounds like fun, huh?
 Just wait until you wake up in the middle of the night, with no moon, pitch dark, and staggering around with no choice but to crawl out of your tent and let nature take its course.
 There are no lights to turn on, no designated pit toilets, and in many cases, limited options (rocky terrain) - have fun!